GiregWillame/BT/README.md

 The author thanks Detralytics' Scientific Directors Julien Trufin and Michel Denuit for their theoretical support.

-The idea behind (A)BT is similar to the one developed in the `gbm3` package, originally written by Greg Ridgeway <greg.ridgeway@gmail.com> (for more details see https://github.com/gbm-developers/gbm3).
+The idea behind (A)BT is akin to the one developed in the `gbm3` package, originally written by Greg Ridgeway <greg.ridgeway@gmail.com> (for more details, see https://github.com/gbm-developers/gbm3).
 This package is inspired by the latter and some of the developed codes are then pretty similar.

 ## References

-This package is based on the original idea proposed by Detralytics' Scientific Directors Julien Trufin and Michel Denuit.
+This package is based on the original idea proposed by Detralytics' Scientific Directors Donatien Hainaut, Julien Trufin and Michel Denuit, elaborated in
-For more information, see **DetraNote**
+D. Hainaut, J. Trufin and M. Denuit (2019). \dQuote{Effective Statistical Learning Methods for Actuaries, volume 1, 2 & 3,} \emph{Springer Actuarial}.

+Moreover, a **DetraNote** has been written on this subject, using the `BT` algorithm.

 ## Package builder and maintainer